onsi/ginkgo/index.md

 - `--cover` generates `.coverprofile`s and coverage statistics for each test suite.
 - `--trace` prints out a full stack trace when failures occur.
 This makes debugging based on CI logs easier.
 - `--race` runs the tests with the race detector turned on.
+- `--progress` emits test progress to the GinkgoWriter.
+Makes identifying where failures occur a little easier.

 It is *not* recommended that you run tests in parallel on CI with `-p`.
 Many CI systems run on multi-core machines that report very many (e.g. 32 nodes).
 Parallelizing on such a high scale typically yields *longer* test run times (particularly since your tests are probably running inside some sort of cpu-share limited container: you don't actually have free reign of all 32 cores).
 To run tests in parallel on CI you're probably better off providing an explicit number of parallel nodes with `-nodes`.